Lee Lin Chin: Media career in Australia

-On 6 August 2015, The Sydney Morning Herald revealed that the tweets posted on Chin's official Twitter account were ghostwritten by comedian Chris Leben, head comedy writer for The Feed.
-It is unclear how much of an input Chin actually has in overseeing the account, however, an SBS spokesperson insists that Chin "has to see everything that goes out in her name".
-Chin's depiction on The Feed and social media are more or less an exaggeration of herself that are "inspired by" her personality.
-An SBS insider states that Chin "can be quite funny, which she is never allowed to be on the news".
-They believe the key to her success is that "people get to see something they don't usually get to see".
+On 6 August 2015, The Sydney Morning Herald revealed that the tweets posted on her official Twitter account were ghostwritten by comedian Chris Leben, head comedy writer for The Feed.

 Her 'Chinspirational' book, Iced Beer and Other Tantalising Tips for Life, co-written with Chris Leben, was published in 2016.

-In July 2018, Chin announced her resignation stating that "...working two days a week didn't give me enough time to devote to the pub and re-reading the complete works of Shakespeare.
+In July 2018, she announced her resignation stating that "...working two days a week didn't give me enough time to devote to the pub and re-reading the complete works of Shakespeare.
 So now that I work zero days that issue has been addressed."
 She later revealed that in her resignation letter, she stated that the reason behind her departure was due to systemic workplace issues at the broadcaster including a lack of diversity in management and their "lack of consideration and common human respect" for staff.

-In October 2018, Chin was placed number 74 on Maxim magazine's Hot 100 list.
+In October 2018, she was placed number 74 on Maxim magazine's Hot 100 list.

 Personal life

-Chin enjoys travelling and reading, William Faulkner being a particular passion of hers.
-She is a lover of music, a photographer, a serious film buff and an avid beer enthusiast.
 Chin speaks conversational Cantonese, Mandarin and Hokkien.